unifiedinbox/ue-docs/source/index.md

 A service can be anything like facebook, twitter etc.

 ### Steps to add a connector to an app in the developer portal.
 Choose a connector from the list available and key in a connector key and secret and click submit.
+If your app does not have any key and secret, just key in them as "no_key" and "no_secret" respectively.

 ### A connector contains
 ### 1. Endpoint